juanpc2018/Amiga-Guide-4000-4000T/README.md

 Gotek USB Floppy Emulators "STM32" with optional HxC Firmware &/or Flash Floppy Firmware </br>
 WinUAE, FS-UAE, E-UAE "Linux" </br>

-the Amiga 1200 has "the same" AGA Graphics custom chip like 4000 in a compact format, </br>
+Amiga 1200 has "the same" AGA Graphics custom chip like 4000 in a compact format, </br>
 like Atari Falcon 030 vs. Atari Mega or TT030 </br>
+"All-In-One Kayboard" </br>

-Amiga has a software that allow to run macOS 8.1 designed for Motorola 68K CPU's </br>
+Amiga has a SW that allow to run macOS 8.1 designed for Motorola 68K CPU's </br>
 "The fastest Mac is an Amiga" </br>
 Apple, Amiga & AtariST had Unix OS called: A/UX & AMIX </br>
 some claim that Classic Macs were locked in ROM Bios so it cannot be upgraded to 060 CPU's </br>
 because Mac was moving to PPC, did Not wanted comptetition. </br>

 Early 4000D "Desktop" (1992-1993) all had battery leak that damaged the boards </br>
-A4000-CR "Cost-Reduced" verson (1993-1994) battery was replaced with coin battery. </br>
 several Amiga enthusiasts repaired the "survivors" from land fills & recycling centers </br>
 some repairs are on several YouTube channels </br>
 4000D (1992-1994) has differet board revisions "was a work in progress" </br>
 some repairs were not feasible "too much damage" thats how Recreation Boards were born. </br>
+A4000-CR "Cost-Reduced" (1993-1994) battery was replaced with coin battery. </br>

 A4000T "Tower" has a coin battery like -CR, there is only 1 Final Rev4 board, </br>
 has built-in SCSI-2 NEC 53C710 controller, Desktop does Not have SCSI-2. </br>
-4000T Requires a different Rom Kickstart with SCSI-2 drivers. </br>
+4000T Requires a different Rom Kickstart 3.1 with SCSI-2 drivers. </br>
-A4000D has many optional 3rd party SCSI Cards available </br> schematics were reverse eng. and recreation boards were made.  </br>
+A4000D has many optional 3rd party SCSI Cards available </br> schematics were reverse eng. and [recreation boards were made](https://scsi.me/#lineup)  </br>

 Amiga 4000 series D/T have Zorro-3 Slots "faster" </br>
 AGA video chipset like A1200 </br>